CONCERTS BY DATE

 There is no information for Sierra Madre at this time.
 Please check back later.

 There is no information for Signal Hill at this time.
 Please check back later.

 South El Monte Summer Concert Series - Concerts are from 6 - 9 p.m. in Mary Van Dyke Park, 1819 N. Central Avenue, or at Shively Middle School, 1431 Central.
 Information: (626) 579-2043 or www.cityofsouthelmonte.org

-July 14 - Torrance Concerts in the Park.
+September 8 - Torrance Concerts in the Park.
 The City of Torrance will present a series of three concerts on July 14 and August 12 and September 8.
-Concerts will take place from 4 - 6 p.m. (except in August), and Wilson Park is located at 2200 Crenshaw Boulevard.
-Today's band: Mystic Wave.
+Concerts will take place from 4 - 6 p.m., and Wilson Park is located at 2200 Crenshaw Boulevard.
+Today's band: Gregg Young and the 2nd Street Band (Jazz).
 Information: (310) 618-2376 or www.torranceca.gov/culturalservices.

 West Hollywood "Summer Sounds" Concerts.
 Concerts are 5 p.m.
 June and July "Summer at Plummer" concerts will take place at Plummer Park, 7377 Santa Monica Boulevard.
 August and September "Jazz at Kings Road" concerts will take place at Kings Road Park, 1000 N. Kings Road.
 Information: (310) 848-6883 or www.weho.org/arts